jwhop/BizHawk-Shuffler/README.md

 If your emulator hangs on a frame, try removing the n64 ROMs from your currentROMs folder.
 They can be extremely picky to work with.

 The program works by tiling windows with the word "tetris" in their header, so if you have any other pages open, it will mess up the tiling (a bit silly, i know, but can't find a workaround yet D:)

+if your lua console says 'lua exception 2' try closing and restarting

 # Contact me